tldr-pages/tldr/pages/linux/trash.md

 `trash-rm foo`

-- Remove all files with a given original location:
+- Remove all files with a given original location

 `trash-rm {{/absolute/path/to/file_or_directory}}`